-Let me backup a little bit my mom Sarah Chambers started working at the Oakland Symphony in 1977 when I was still high school.
-She started as the receptionist and worked her way up the ladder to the Director of Education.
+Let me back up a little bit my Mom Sarah Chambers started working at the Oakland Symphony in 1977 when I was still high school.
+She began as the receptionist and worked her way up the ladder to the Director of Education.

-During the summer she would sign me up to hand out flyers at lunchtime events.
-One of our board members would do the same of her daughter Libby Schaaf, now the Mayor of Oakland.
+During the summer, she would sign me up to hand out flyers at lunchtime events.
+One of our board members would do the same as her daughter Libby Schaff, now the Mayor of Oakland.

 Before the Oakland Symphony